neljson/Turtle-Trivia/README.md

 ## Sprint 1 (10-06-24)

-This project consists of a simple Python socket server (`server.py`) and client (`client.py`).
+Sprint 1 accomplishes the creation of a simple Python socket server (`server.py`) and client (`client.py`).
 The server can handle multiple clients concurrently, and the client can connect to the server to send and receive simple messages.
-The goal of this implementation is to demonstrate basic client-server communication using sockets in Python, with features such as error handling, logging, and support for multiple simultaneous connections.
+The goal of this sprint is to demonstrate basic client-server communication using sockets in Python, with features such as error handling, logging, and support for multiple simultaneous connections.

 ### Features